 Many banks and credit unions offer overdraft protection programs in which the bank or credit union generally pays the transaction and charges you a fee (in addition to requiring repayment of the overdraft amount).
 Overdrafts can also be covered through a transfer of funds from a linked account, credit card, or line of credit.

-Know your fees.
-Banks and credit unions have different fees associated with overdraft protection so be sure to ask what the account terms are with respect to the cost of overdraft protection, a linked account or a line of credit, when shopping for a checking account.
+Banks and credit unions have different fees associated with overdraft protection so, when shopping for a checking account, be sure to ask what the account terms are with respect to the cost of overdraft protection, a linked account or a line of credit.